Just like Linus from Peanuts, I’ve always searched for the Great Pumpkin… well, a great pumpkin, anyway!

 I generally favor using anything from the Espoma product line, and their all-purpose vegetable fertilizer, available at Nature Hills Nursery, is good to get the ball rolling for your first round of fertilizing at planting time.

-Following that, through the rest of the season we want to fertilize our pumpkins once a month, ideally using a liquid or water soluble fertilizer so the plants can absorb the nutrients immediately.
+Following that, through the rest of the season we want to fertilize once a month, ideally using a liquid or water soluble fertilizer so the plants can absorb the nutrients immediately.

 As a bonus it’ll work on most other vegetables in the garden, too.

 Once several fruits start to form on each plant, you can pinch back the fuzzy growth that’s forming elsewhere on the plant.

 This helps ensure your pumpkins will grow large and in charge, because the plant is concentrating its energy on existing fruit rather than making new ones.

 I’ve always turned my pumpkins every few days to keep them shapely and attractive.
 Some people will place a thin board underneath each fruit to keep it from getting too wet, but this hasn’t been necessary, in my experience.

 - Keep your plants fertilized, at planting time and once a month after that

 - Consider growing smaller varieties along fences or trellises to save space.